CollinRobison/CypressTest/readme.md

 # This is a test Cypress project for learning purposes

-I created this project to test various things with Cypress and just overall refine my automation skills. - Collin Robison
+I created this project to test various things with Cypress and just overall refine my automation skills.

+A lot of these tests will be using the site `http://the-internet.herokuapp.com/` which is a site that has many great examples for testing automation skills.
+That is why the `baseUrl` happens to be that site.

+ - Collin Robison

 ## To run cypress UI:
 `npx cypress open`